sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 The gap between Organic Maps and Google Maps
 --------------------------------------------

 Organic Maps allows you to search for destinations, navigate, and create bookmarks that can be imported or exported as [KML files](https://en.wikipedia.org/wiki/Keyhole_Markup_Language).
 It does all of these on your phone without hitting the network.
 The one concession to privacy is that the map data has to come from somewhere.
-The underlying map regions need to be downloaded initially, and updated periodically.
+The underlying map regions need to be downloaded initially and updated periodically.
 Organic Maps' server knows what regions you are downloading, but they are each roughly the size of a small country, and it happens maybe once a week.
 This gives them much lower resolution than, say, requesting a specific intersection on demand from a centralized map website.

 ![Diagram of Organic Maps: One arrow from Map Data server for Organic Maps to Organic Maps phone app indicates downloading of map regions.
 Arrows in either direction indicate import/export of bookmarks from Organic Maps phone app and unspecified means of sharing with friends."](/news/images/desert-atlas-diagram-organic-maps.png)